Schlosstheater Schwetzingen: History

 Karl Theodor, the Pfalzgraf who resided in Mannheim, had the theater built for his summer residence in Schwetzingen in 1752 to the plans of court architect Nicolas de Pigage.
 It was opened on 15 June 1753, presenting Ignaz Holzbauer's opera Il figlio delle selve.
 The theater could then be considered a rococo creation, but was expanded with early neoclassical tendencies.
 While it first had no boxes, it was enlarged in 1762, creating a "box-like" impression.
 It is the oldest surviving Rangtheater (theater with boxless tiers) in Europe.
 The Mozart family visited the theater in 1763 and saw a play.
 When Karl Theodor succeeded Maximilian III Joseph of Bavaria as Elector of Bavaria in 1777, the court had to move to Munich and the theater lost its importance.
 Its original stage machinery was preserved into the 20th century, but it was replaced by modern facilities in the 1950s and again in the 1970s.

-As part of the Residenz in the Schwetzingen Castle, it first belonged to the Electors, later to the Land Baden, then the state Baden-Württemberg.
+As part of the Residenz in the Schwetzingen Castle, it first belonged to the Electors, later to Grand Duchy of Baden, then the state Baden-Württemberg.

+On 10 November 2022, the Baden-Württemberg state administration of palaces and gardens announced that the theatre would be renamed the "Pigage-Theatre" on 23 August 2023, the three hundredth birthday of the architect Nicolas de Pigage.
+The justification for this was that the name "Rococo theatre" only came into use in the Nazi period and is misleading because the theatre contains only a few rococo elements and is mainly neoclassical.
+Andreas Sturm, a CDU member of the Landtag of Baden-Württemberg opposed this renaming publicly, claiming that it destroyed a globally recognised brand.
+He called the renaming a "secret act without any citizen participation."
+Sturm found that mentions of the name "Rococo theatre" from the 1920s, showing that the theatre had not received the name in Nazi times.
+He also submitted a question in the Landtag and organised a petition.
+On 30 November 2022, the planned renaming was cancelled.